Jen Psaki: Later career

 In May 2024, Psaki released a book titled Say More: Lessons from Work, the White House, and the World.
 The book related her experiences working in government and offered advice on communication.
 It quickly became a bestseller on Amazon and became listed as a New York Times bestseller.
 In the book, Psaki stated that President Biden did not look at his watch during the dignified transfer of remains for 13 US service members killed in the Abbey Gate bombing in Afghanistan.
 However, he had been photographed checking his watch repeatedly during the dignified transfer.
 Psaki said she would retract the statement in future versions of the book.

-In response to Biden dropping out of the 2024 presidential election, Psaki said on Twitter (now X), "He [Biden] has channeled his loss and personal tragedy into a lifetime of public service and an incredibly deep well of empathy for others…Time and time again, Joe Biden proved his incredible strength by getting back up after being knocked down.
+In response to Biden dropping out of the 2024 presidential election, Psaki said on X, "He [Biden] has channeled his loss and personal tragedy into a lifetime of public service and an incredibly deep well of empathy for others…Time and time again, Joe Biden proved his incredible strength by getting back up after being knocked down.
 This time, he shows it by stepping aside."
 On July 13, 2024, Psaki endorsed Kamala Harris, and stated that Harris is the best alternative to Biden and that she has her full support.
 However, she believed that Harris' chance of victory in the 2024 presidential race could be lower due to "sexist and racist beliefs".

 In June 2024, Psaki agreed to appear before the United States House Committee on Foreign Affairs for a transcribed interview about the Biden Administration's withdrawal from Afghanistan in August 2021.
 She appeared before the committee on July 26, 2024.

-In February 2025, MSNBC announced that Jen Psaki would have her own show "The Briefing With Jen Psaki" in primetime at 9 pm Tuesday through Friday, starting in April 2025.
+In February 2025, MSNBC announced that Psaki would have her own show The Briefing With Jen Psaki in primetime at 9 pm Tuesday through Friday, starting in April 2025.